Gear Review: L.L. Bean Ultralite 850 Down Jacket

 The fit is roomy but not cavernous; I can layer a light fleece underneath.
 The jacket stuffs into a zippered inside pocket, packing down to a nice camp pillow size, thanks to the high quality, 850-fill power down feathers.
 Bean got all the details right, too, including a no-snag zipper; a collar with a soft lining that zips snugly around your neck to keep the wind out without strangling; three zippered outside pockets, including two hand warmers, and an inside stretch-mesh pocket; elasticized cuffs; and a drawcord-closure hem to seal out wind.

 The water-resistant down also lets you machine wash and dry the jacket without fear of feathers clumping.
 And for people with allergies, good news: Bean says the down is hypoallergenic.
 At this price, you get big value in a puffy jacket that’s versatile for chillier three-season trips and winter conditions down into the 20s or teens for some people (with other layers).

-BUY IT NOW You can support my work on this blog by clicking this link to buy a boys or girls L.L.
-Bean Puff-n-Stuff Jacket at llbean.com.
+BUY IT NOW You can support my work on this blog by clicking this link to buy an L.L.
+Bean Ultralight 850 Down Jacket at llbean.com.